bsogata/ics-314-meteor-faqs/index.md

 #### Is `StuffAdmin` another database that runs alongside `Stuff`?
 No, both `Stuff` and `StuffAdmin` are publications: they contain data from the database but are not databases themselves.

+#### What does `withTracker` do in some of the pages (ex. _/app/imports/ui/pages/EditStuff.jsx_)?
+The `withTracker` function provides access to the necessary publications from the database through setting up subscriptions; see more details in [the official documentation](https://guide.meteor.com/react.html#using-withTracker).

 ---

 ## <span id="navigation">Navigation, Routing, Pages, and Components</span>